-I am a long-term resident of Tamworth and a councillor serving the people of Tamworth Regional Council.
+I am a long-term resident of Tamworth and a Tamworth Regional Council councillor.

-This contentious and divisive project will create an irreparable blight on the environment and vista of Hanging Rock, Nundle and Timor.
-This is a proposal that a majority of the community have fought against for more than 5 years and they have been through hell during that time trying to get a positive outcome for their communities.
-It is important to note, they and I are not against renewable energy projects, far from it, we simply believe this proposal is in the wrong location.
+I would like to thank the members of the IPC for the opportunity to speak today about this very contentious project that will create such a blight on the environment and vista of Hanging Rock, Nundle and Timor that this region will likely never recover.
+This is a proposal that a majority of the community have fought for more than 5 years.
+They have been through more than 5 years of hell trying to get a positive outcome for their beloved communities and it has been an extremely divisive proposal.
+They are not against renewable energy projects, far from it, they simply believe this proposal is in the wrong location.